-This area is concerned with the interpretation of the Christian Scriptures in the broadest sense, including the study of the classical biblical languages (Hebrew and Greek), the content of the Old and New Testaments, critical methods of interpretation, biblical history, cultural and historical milieu of the Bible, and the theological and pastoral implications of the text.
+This area is concerned with the interpretation of the Christian Scriptures in the broadest sense, including the study of the classical biblical languages (Hebrew and Greek), the content of the Hebrew Bible and New Testament, critical methods of interpretation, biblical history, cultural and historical milieu of the Bible, and the theological and pastoral implications of the text.

-- Introductory courses are offered in the critical study of the Old and New Testaments.
+- Introductory courses are offered in the critical study of the Hebrew Bible and the New Testament.
 Except for the language courses, all courses in Area I normally have these foundation courses (or their equivalent) as prerequisites.

 - Language courses are offered at the elementary, intermediate, and advanced levels.
 Generally, elementary biblical languages are eligible for elective credit only.

 - Three types of exegesis courses are offered: those based on the English text; those based on the original text and requiring a working knowledge of the biblical language; and advanced exegesis seminars that require at least an intermediate knowledge of the biblical language.
-Exegesis courses of each type are offered each term on selected books or topics from the Old and New Testaments.
+Exegesis courses of each type are offered each term on selected books or topics from the Hebrew Bible and the New Testament.
 It is possible, therefore, during the course of one’s program, to engage in detailed exegesis of representative sections of the biblical text.

 - Thematic courses are offered on a wide range of theological and historical issues raised by the scriptures.
 These include courses on the cultural and historical milieu of the Bible.

 - Advanced seminars are designed for YDS students with the requisite background and qualifications, and for doctoral students.
 Permission to enroll in these seminars must be received from the individual instructor.